diamSystems/pascaline/README.md

 ## License

-Pascaline is open-source and released under the MIT License.
+Pascaline is open-source and released under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for more information.

 ## Links